inuwamobarak/inuwamobarak/README.md

-# Hi there! 👋
+# Hello!
+Welcome to my GitHub profile! 👋

-I am excited about data, mathematics, and statistics, and I love exploring how they can be applied to solve business problems.
+I am passionate about data, mathematics, and statistics, and I love leveraging them to create impactful business solutions.

-Currently, I am researching Generative AI and Stable Diffusion with @HuggingFace.
-I am also excited about the all-new @PandasAI.
+Currently, my research focuses on Generative AI and Stable Diffusion in collaboration with @HuggingFace.
+I'm also excited about exploring the capabilities of the all-new @PandasAI.

-🌱 You can find my website [here](https://mobarak.mystrikingly.com).
+🌱 You can find my personal website [here](https://mobarak.mystrikingly.com).

-## Interest 💞️
+## Interests 💞️
-I have a strong interest in the following areas:
+My interests lie in the following areas:

 - Machine Learning
 - Generative AI